-Unintentional injuries, not diseases, are the biggest cause of death and disability in children under 15 years in Australia.
+Unintentional injuries, not diseases, are the biggest cause of death in children aged 1-14 years in Australia.
 Most of these injuries can be prevented.

 Common child injuries and accidents: causes

-The most common causes of child injuries in Australia are:
+Most common causes of child injuries in Australia

-The most common causes of child deaths in Australia are:
+Most common causes of child deaths from injuries in Australia

-Other common causes of child deaths and injuries include:
+Other common causes of child deaths and injuries in Australia

 What you can do to prevent serious child injuries

-Keep an extra close eye on your children in situations where they’re most likely to get into difficulties.
+Supervise your child closely in situations where they’re most likely to get into difficulties.
 This includes when they’re:

-- in the bath – you can read more about bath safety
+- in the bath – read more about bath safety

-- in the kitchen – read more about household poisons, burns prevention and scalds prevention
+- in the kitchen – read more about household poisons, burns prevention, scalds prevention

-- at the pool or beach or near water – read more about safe fun with water
+- at the pool or beach or near water – read more about water safety

 - near driveways, car parks and roads – read more about pedestrian safety and staying safe in the car